Importing SPC & LVT Flooring to the USA — The Complete 2026 Guide

 GREENGUARD Gold — schools and healthcare

-| Project type | FloorScore | CARB 2 | GREENGUARD Gold | Prop 65 | Ecoflors status |
+| Project type | FloorScore | CARB2 / TSCA VI | GREENGUARD Gold | Prop 65 | Ecoflors status |

 |---|---|---|---|---|---|

-| LEED v4 commercial office | ✓ Required | ✓ Required (CA) | Optional | ✓ Phthalate-free | All held |
+| LEED v4 commercial office | ✓ Required | Statement on file | Optional | ✓ Phthalate-free | All provided |

-| Multi-family / BTR (CA) | ✓ Required | ✓ Required | Optional | ✓ No warning needed | All held |
+| Multi-family / BTR (CA) | ✓ Required | Statement on file | Optional | ✓ No warning needed | All provided |

-| K-12 school districts | ✓ Required | ✓ Required | ✓ Required | ✓ Phthalate-free | All held |
+| K-12 school districts | ✓ Required | Statement on file | ✓ Required | ✓ Phthalate-free | All provided |

-| Healthcare / hospital | ✓ Required | ✓ Required | ✓ Required | ✓ No warning needed | All held |
+| Healthcare / hospital | ✓ Required | Statement on file | ✓ Required | ✓ No warning needed | All provided |

-| General retail / hospitality | Recommended | Recommended | Optional | ✓ No warning needed | All held |
+| General retail / hospitality | Recommended | Statement on file | Optional | ✓ No warning needed | All provided |

 Port of Entry — Long Beach, Savannah, or Houston?

 The US has three primary container ports for China-origin flooring imports — Long Beach (LA), Savannah (GA), and Houston (TX).
 The correct port depends entirely on the final destination state.
-Importing through the wrong port adds significant inland drayage and rail costs that can eliminate the FOB price advantage of direct factory sourcing.
+Importing through the wrong port adds significant inland drayage and rail costs that can eliminate the FOB advantage of direct factory sourcing.

 Default entry port for West Coast states.
 For Midwest and Southeast destinations, compare total cost against Savannah before defaulting to Long Beach.